 - Long-term pain: Compounds with every acquisition

-There is no good answer.
+There is no easy answer.
 But here is the rule of thumb: migrate early.
-The longer a location runs on a different system, the harder and more expensive the switch becomes.
+The longer a location runs on a different system, the harder and more resource-intensive the switch becomes.
 Rip the band-aid off during the acquisition integration, not two years later.

 What to Demand from Any Multi-Location Vendor